 Darnold — and the Panthers offensive line — may need to show a little more before their bandwagon starts collecting applications.
 One thing they did well was get the ball to No. 22.
 Christian McCaffrey handled 30 touches and will continue to be the engine of this offense.

-Bettors shouldn’t ignore the positive effect notching that first win will have for Winston and Darnold.
+Bettors who bet on NFL win totals shouldn’t ignore the positive effect notching that first win will have for Winston and Darnold.